 The changed environment in which utilities operate dictates that they revise their approach to the acquisition of energy efficiency.
 The market they must compete in is not for "low-cost energy," but for "low-cost energy services."
-To remain competitive, a utility must provide not only low rates, but the lowest cost means of achieving the energy service (e.g. cooking, heating, cooling, pumping, smelting, etc.).
-A utility must not only seek to minimize the impact on its rates of new resource acquisitions, it must also minimize the impact of its resource acquisitions on its customers energy bills.
-It must seek to provide "value-added services" to customers that they cannot obtain elsewhere.
+To remain competitive, a utility must provide not only low rates, but the lowest-cost means of achieving the energy service (e.g. cooking, heating, cooling, pumping, smelting, etc.) the consumer desires.
+A utility must not only seek to minimize the impact on its electric rates of new resource acquisitions, it must also minimize the impact of its resource acquisitions on its customers total energy bills.
+It must also seek to provide "value-added services" to customers that they cannot obtain elsewhere.

-The strategy set forth in this paper seeks to reduce both the utilities' cost of acquiring energy efficiency (in order to minimize its revenue requirements) and the total cost to society of the resource acquisition.
-Utilities collectively-potentially in collaboration with government-can permanently transform the market for energy efficiency at a lower cost and faster pace than if they operate as individual entities.
-It also assumes that utility and trade ally staff are most effectively deployed to achieve energy-efficiency gains in large commercial and industrial facilities.
+The strategy set forth in this paper seeks to reduce both the utilities' cost of acquiring energy efficiency (to minimize its revenue requirements) and the total cost to society of the resource acquisition.
+This strategy is based on the belief that to improve our ability to meet our conservation goals, the next generation of demand-side policies and programs must focus on the transformation of entire market segments while tailoring programs to meet the specific needs of those markets not amenable to transformation.
+It asserts that utilities collectively -- particularly in collaboration with government -- can permanently transform the market for energy-efficient equipment and services at a lower cost and faster pace than if they operate as individual entities.
+It also argues for targeting utility and trade ally staff on the lower-cost energy-efficiency gains that are available in large commercial and industrial facilities.
 Direct personal contact with these customers is not only justified because of the magnitude of the savings potential, but because it is necessary to demonstrate that the utility is providing the most economical energy services rather than just cheap kilowatt-hours.